 - R1 = Input resistor which is 68K.

 - R2'= R2 can be considered as connected to ground, as it is indeed attached to the Q2 emitter that has a very low output impedance.

 - Rin of the Common Emitter Amp = rπ + (β+1)xR4 = (400+1)x510 = 204K

 The parallel combination of R2 and the input resistance of the Common Emitter are much smaller than R1 due to the feedback loop and the emitter resistance R Hence, the value of the input resistor R1=68K accounts for almost the entire signal loading at the input.
 As a rule of thumb a good input impedance for a guitar pedal is around 1MΩ, the 68K it is indeed low input impedance and the guitar signal might suffer tone sucking (loss of high frequencies).

-In the graph above, the input impedance is measured in 69.7KΩ, fitting with the mathematical calculated value of 69.5KΩ.
+In the graph above, the input impedance is measured in 69.7KΩ, acknowledging with the calculated value of 69.5KΩ.

 Increasing the 68K R1 input resistor, the input impedance is also increased but it also forms a voltage divider at the input, reducing the available voltage gain.

-The second stage is an emitter follower connected as a low output impedance amplifier of approximately unity gain:
+The second stage is an emitter follower working as a low output impedance amplifier of approximately unity gain: